sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 Gustafson shares what we're missing out on by not being woke:
 >  A posit processing unit takes less circuitry than an IEEE float FPU.
 With lower power use and smaller silicon footprint, the posit operations per second (POPS) supported by a chip can be significantly higher than the FLOPS using similar hardware resources.
 GPU accelerators and Deep Learning processors, in particular,can do more per watt and per dollar with posits, yet deliver superior answer quality

 Indeed, we could be talking in terms of POPS instead of FLOPS.
 Nonetheless, our pass allows us to simulate and give thanks for posit accuracy.

-As mentioned previously, our approach treats `double` as the "ground truth" representation for benchmarks.
+Our approach relies on treating the `double` type as the "ground truth" representation for benchmarks.
 Although this is an approximation, since no finite representation has perfect accuracy, we assume that the accumulated error in `double` benchmarks will be truncated or rounded off when comparing with the less precise 32-bit representations.
 In other words, we assume that casting to a `double` from a `float` or 32-bit `posit` can be done without loss of information.